jkairinou/Currency-Exchange/README.md

 ## How to Run

-1. **Open the Project**: Import the project into your preferred Java IDE (e.g., IntelliJ IDEA, Eclipse).
+1. **Open the Project**: Import the entire project into your preferred Java IDE (e.g., IntelliJ IDEA, Eclipse).
 2. **Compile and Run**:
     - Compile and execute the `ExchangeRatesApplication` class.
 3. **Provide Input**: